 Magoosh’s Online GRE Prep

-One way to access some great GRE practice exams?
+One way to access some great practice exams?
 You can sign up for Magoosh GRE to get access to our pool of full-length practice tests.
 Even if you’re only worried about taking, for example, a GRE math practice test, you can adapt Magoosh resources to help you prep for exactly what you need.

 How?
 So, you sign up for your account.
 Log in.
 You’ll see a menu item labeled “Practice” on your dashboard, as in the image below, and you can choose to take a full practice test or start a shorter, customizable practice session: